SamanthaCat120/SamanthaCat120/README.md

-- 👋 Hi, I’m @SamanthaCat120
+Hi, I’m @SamanthaCat120
-- 👀 I’m interested in doing phenomenally well in computing classes.
+- 👀 I’m interested in both front-end and back-end, and especially game development.
-- 🌱 I’m currently learning Git&Github, and Informatics.
-I've taken computing logic and a semester of python.
+- 🌱 I’m currently learning .
+I've taken computing logic an introductory python course, Git&Github, and Informatics.
-- 💞️ I'm not collaborating on anything yet.
-First, I want to learn the ropes.
 - 📫 How to reach me: e-mail at samanthacat120@gmail.com

 <!---